adityatyagi/Angular-JWT-Authentication/README.md

 # Authentication using JWT in Angular

-A detailed (well commented) project explaining Authentication using JavaScript Web Tokens (JWT) and Webpack.
+A detailed (well commented) project explaining Authentication using JSON Web Tokens (JWT) and Webpack.
 The project is developed in Angular 6.

 ## Getting Started